 At St Teresa’s we promote British Values.
 Details of how we do this are on our website under Pupils’ Learning.

 At St Teresa’s our pupils understand and appreciate the cultural diversity that is represented within our school community.
 International Day is a highlight of our school calendar with every child coming dressed to school in either their national costume or that of another country.
 During the day the children complete learning activities finding out more about the home traditions of their classmates.
 Parents are invited to come into their child’s class to share stories, music, dancing or art from their country of origin.
 In the evening, the school community comes together to share food, music and dancing as a celebration of our diversity.

 Our KS2 pupils learnt to sing Silent Night in German and Polish, for their Christmas carol concert.
-Our pupils also recently took part in a drama presentation called Destination Democracy, when they learnt about our democratic parliamentary system.
 Our pupils are given many opportunities to participate in artistic, sporting and cultural activities.
 Trips to museums, galleries and theatres support learning and promote cultural development.

 Remembrance day assembly

 St Teresa's School Council at Borehamwood Food Bank